schatzcenter/CBREC/CBREC-Fire/README.md

 ### Usage

-This project is in the Rstudio project format, so all scripts are designed to be sourced relative to the main CBREC folder.
+All scripts are designed to be sourced relative to the main CBREC folder.
 The steps to calculate emissions for a single tile are shown below.
 In this example, emissions and residual (unconsumed) fuel are estimated for a fixed set of scenarios over five time steps over a 100-year period for tile number 300.
 For ease of use when running on multiple tiles, the run_all function wraps the scenario_emissions function, which in turn wraps all other functions.
 For efficiency, the scenario_emissions function implements parallel processing using the future.apply package, which is platform independent.

 ```
 source("CBREC-Fire/run_CBREC-Fire.R")